MarcinPis/ExposureCalc/README.md

 * [Qt 5.9.5](https://www.qt.io/) - The cross-platform software development framework

 ## Release
-There are ready to use binaries on below platforms:
+There are ready to use binaries for below platforms:
 * [Windows](https://github.com/MarcinPis/ExposureCalc/releases/tag/v1.0.0) – compiled on Windows 10 with MinGW 5.3.0.
 Tested on Windows 10 and Windows 8.1 64 bits systems.
 * [macOS](https://github.com/MarcinPis/ExposureCalc/releases/tag/v1.0.0) – compiled on macOS High Sierra (10.13) with Clang.
 Tested on macOS High Sierra (10.13) system.
 * [Android armeabi-v7a](https://github.com/MarcinPis/ExposureCalc/releases/tag/v1.0.0) – compiled on Windows 10 with GCC 4.9.
 Minimum system requirement is Android 4.1 (API 16).
 Tested on Android 4.3 and 7.0 systems.